SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 # How to submit your model to SpeechIO leaderboard
-## overall benchmarking pipeline
+## Benchmarking Pipeline Overview
 ![image](misc/leaderboard_design.png)

+As above figure demonstrates, a benchmark cycle contains following steps:
+1. submitter prepares their model on their local machine
+2. submitter submits model dir to leaderboard model-zoo
+3. submitter creates a benchmarking request by adding a benchmark config(yaml) via github pull request
+4. SpeechIO invokes leaderboard pipeline on a benchmarking machine and emails final results back to submitter.

+---

 ## Step 1.
-Prepare your submission model directory
+Prepare model dir for submission

-Conceptually, for leaderboard to re-produce and benchmark your ASR system, you need to provide at least 3 things:
+Conceptually, for leaderboard to re-produce and benchmark submitters' ASR system, submitters need to provide at least 3 things:
-* your system dependencies(operation system, software packages)
+* system dependencies (operation system, softwares, libraries, packages)
-* ASR resources (e.g. model, config)
+* runtime resources (e.g. model, config, cloud-api credentials)
-* an ASR program that can decode audio files
+* a program that can decode local audio list

-In practice, leaderboard requires you to submit a `model directory`, containing:
+A sample submission `model directory` is listed below:
 ```
-leaderboard@ubuntu: tree ./sample_model_directory
+jiayu@ubuntu: tree ./sample_model_directory

 sample_model_directory
 ├── docker